Early History and Development of the Monroe Institute

 Discovery - Very little was achieved in the early effort except to verify many earlier studies on sleep.
 Some 52 subjects were tested in various sleep states without any significant new information brought into view.
 The first and basic breakthrough took place inadvertently, through necessity.
 The project team, for the most part volunteers, found it difficult to find time to travel from home to home with equipment and instrumentation to measure sleep states of various subjects.
 The project did not have adequate facilities to house subjects for the night.
 Also, subjects found it very difficult to go to sleep upon request.
 If they did, it was usually in a near-exhausted state which negated anything other than delta sleep, a near-comatose unresponsive state, (at that period).

-It was discovered that phased sine waves at discernable sound frequencies, when blended to create “beat” frequencies within the ranges or electrical brain waves found at the various stages of human sleep, will create a Frequency Following Response (FFR) within the EEG pattern of the individual listening to such audio waveforms.
+It was discovered that phased sine waves at discernible sound frequencies, when blended to create “beat” frequencies within the ranges or electrical brain waves found at the various stages of human sleep, will create a Frequency Following Response (FFR) within the EEG pattern of the individual listening to such audio wave forms.
 The FFR in turn evokes physiological and mental states in direct relationship to the original stimulus.

 With the availability of this new tool, for the first time it became possible to develop and hold the subject into any of the various stages of sleep, from light alpha relaxation through theta into delta and in REM (dreaming).
 A generic patent on the method and technique was granted to the originator, Robert Monroe, for whom the Institute is named.